-I originally published the following post on Ricochet, on November 4, 2016, five days before the election that put Donald Trump in the White House.
+I originally published this post on Ricochet, on November 4, 2016, five days before the election that put Donald Trump in the White House.
 It would have been my stepson Michael’s forty-ninth birthday.
-Tomorrow, November 4, 2020, would have been birthday number fifty-three.
+Today, May 2, 2021, is the 19th anniversary of his death.

 Hugs and love,

 Now, I can’t write the sort of post that some of you can, and perhaps will, about a close-knit family and a wonderfully stable upbringing with intimate family ties and regular family celebrations.
 A friend of mine grew up this way, and when we have lunch, as we do a couple of times a year, it seems there are always three or four more great-nieces and nephews, and someone else is getting married or having a baby, and she’s just attended a massive reunion somewhere on the East coast.
 My family wasn’t like that at all.
 We were far-flung at a time when communication, other than by what came to be known as ‘snail mail,’ was often impossible, and was always complicated, expensive, and slow.